evmos/docs/docs/protocol/evmos-cli/alternative-dbs.md

 to support historical grpc query service, you should enable versionDB together with it.
 If you need to support very old merkle proof generations, don't use memIAVL.

-The default memIAVL section in `app.toml`:
+The default MemIAVL section in `app.toml`:

 ```toml
 [memiavl]